Deformation Quantization for Actions of K\"ahlerian Lie Groups: Tempered pairs

-which delivers the proof. \EPf We now fix an admissible tempered pair $(G,S)$ and for all $n=0,\dots, N$, we let $X_n\in\CU(V_n)$ as given in Definition \ref{TEMPADM} and we let $\alpha_n,\mu_n\in C^\infty(G)$ be the associated multiplier and tempered function.
-Accordingly to the previous notations, we introduce the operators:
+We now fix an admissible tempered pair $(G,S)$ and for all $n=0,\dots, N$, we let $X_n\in\CU(V_n)$ as given in Definition \ref{TEMPADM} and we let $\alpha_n,\mu_n\in C^\infty(G)$ be the associated multiplier and tempered function.
+Accordingly to the previous notations, we introduce the differential operators: